Bradley-Stradling/Linux_Deb_Box/README.txt

 Pack_Up_Setup - This script has been removed to lower the chance of malicious code hiding in deployment.

+Update.sh - Will run updates for the the system.

 Unzip_and_Move.sh - Needs refactor.
 But will ideally unzip all files in a target directory and copy them a backup as the .zip still and unpacked to the current working directory.